iamdejan/rust-bfs-maze/README.md

 # Rust BFS Maze
 This is a simple program to find minimum number of steps to go out from the maze.
+This repository contains code from [my LinkedIn article](https://www.linkedin.com/pulse/help-i-got-lost-csse-giovanni-dejan/).

 ## Getting Started